Ghost Town USA’s

 MORE INFORMATION

-Historians estimate that there may be as many
+Historians estimate that there may be as many as 50,000 ghost towns scattered across the United States of America.

-as 50,000 ghost towns scattered across the United States of America.
-During the next five years, Gary B. Speck Publications will be publishing unique state, regional, and county guides called
+Gary B. Speck Publications is currently in process of publishing unique state, regional, and county guides called

-The Ghost Town Guru's Guide
+The Ghost Town Guru's Guide to the Ghost Towns of ***

-ghost towns.
+These original guides are designed for anybody interested in ghost towns.
 Whether you are a casual tourist looking for a new and different place to visit, or a hard-core ghost town researcher, these guides will be just right for you.
-With over 30 years of research behind them, they will be a welcome addition to any
+With over 30 years of research behind them, they will be a welcome addition to any ghost towner's library.

 Thank you, and we'll see you out on the Ghost Town Trail!

-For more information on the ghost towns of SOUTH DAKOTA,
+For more information on the ghost towns of SOUTH DAKOTA, contact us at Ghost Town USA.

 E-mailers, PLEASE NOTE:

-Due to the tremendous amount of viruses, worms and “spam,” out there, I no longer open any e-mails with unsolicited attachments, OR messages on the subject lines with “Hey”, “Hi”, “Need help”, “Help Please”, “???”, or blank subject lines, etc. If you do send E-mail asking for information, or sharing information, PLEASE indicate the appropriate location AND state name, or other topic on the “subject” line.
-THANK YOU! :o)
+Due to the tremendous amount of viruses, worms and “spam,” out there, I no longer open or respond to any e-mails with unsolicited attachments, OR messages on the subject lines with “Hey”, “Hi”, “Need help”, “Help Please”, “???”, or blank subject lines, etc. If you do send E-mail asking for information, or sharing information, PLEASE indicate the appropriate location AND state name, or other topic on the “subject” line.

 IMPORTANT